ooni/ooni.org/content/get-involved/_index.md

   - id: code
     title: "Code"
     tagline: "Review and contribute OONI code"
     intro: "All OONI source code is open and available on GitHub.
-Whether you want to contribute a bug fix or write a new OONI Probe test — we welcome contributions."
+Whether you want to contribute a bug fix, help develop a feature, or write a new OONI Probe test — we welcome contributions."
     links:
-      - name: "GitHub organization"
+      - name: "GitHub"
         description: "All OONI repositories, issues, and pull requests."
         url: "https://github.com/ooni"
       - name: "OONI Probe CLI"